 Make sure you get fresh air and exercise regularly

 In the winter, it can feel as though you haven’t seen sunlight for weeks, as it’s dark when you wake up and similarly before you finish work.
-Therefore, it’s really important to get out and about before or after the working day.
+Therefore, it’s essential to get out and about before or after the working day.
 Why not go for a run in the morning?
 Or walk to a local pub when you finish for a pint with friends?
-It will really make all the difference.
+It will make all the difference.

 My main piece of advice is not to be afraid of working from home.
 With a little discipline and a loose structure, I guarantee you’ll be as productive, if not more so, than working in an office environment.